Student Loan Repayments: What You Need to Know

 If You Need Help Navigating New Student Loan Repayment Programs

-If you are concerned about your eligibility under new programs, or about your ability to make your payment, you can explore personalized repayment options using the NASW Savi tool at NASW.bySavi.com.
+If you are concerned about your eligibility under these programs, or your ability to make your payment, you can explore personalized repayment options using the NASW Savi tool at NASW.bySavi.com.
 NASW partnered with Savi, a student loan technology company that provides resources and expertise to help members understand, manage, and repay student loan debt.

 The free Savi Student Loan Tool analyzes your repayment options and forgiveness programs to help you find your best solution.
-By completing a free application, you can see the repayment plans you qualify for and which are most affordable, and explore your options for loan forgiveness.
+By completing a free application, you can see the repayment plans you qualify for, and which are most affordable and explore your options for loan forgiveness.
 If you purchase an Essential account, Savi also provides individual one-on-one support at a steeply discounted rate for NASW members.

 The goal is to take the stress out of managing your student loans.
 NASW member Gregory P. said, “With SAVI's help, I stopped worrying.
 I was being guided through the process by a knowledgeable team who would help me every step of the way.
 And every cent of the debt I had been carrying around for many years was forgiven.
 It is life-changing.”

 After working with Savi, Gregory received almost $77,000 in loan forgiveness!
-Another NASW member, Rodney W. says, “I genuinely feel more knowledgeable about my student loans and options; having SAVI available helps relieve some of the stress.”
+Another NASW member, Rodney W., says, “I genuinely feel more knowledgeable about my student loans and options; having SAVI available helps relieve some of the stress.”

 Meanwhile, NASW Continues to Work for Policy Level Solutions